 Kitchen Sink

-The best practice is to simply scrub your sink with dish soap and hot water after you load your dishwasher each day.
-However, if you want to take things a step further, like after you prep raw chicken in the sink, you can also wipe the surface down with disinfectant wipes, or you can mix water and white vinegar at a 1:1 ratio in a spray bottle and clean it that way.
+Need to up your cleaning game in the kitchen sink?
+Scrub it with soap and hot water after you load your dishwasher each day.
+If you've done something super germy — like prepping raw chicken in the sink — wipe the surface down with disinfectant wipes, or mix water and white vinegar at a 1:1 ratio in a spray bottle and clean it that way.
 If you have a stainless steel kitchen sink, follow our easy instructions to clean it.

-It is also important to replace your dish rags every week and your sponges every two weeks, at minimum.
-These items are the perfect spots for bacteria to grow, so staying on top of swapping them out can make a big difference in the cleanliness of your sink.
+Replace dish rags every week and sponges every two weeks (or more often if you're doing germy stuff in the sink).
+These items are the perfect spots for bacteria to grow, so staying on top of swapping them out can make a big difference in how clean your sink is.

-Folks who love to take regular baths should aim to deep clean their jetted tub at least once a month.
-If you want to make the task easier, you can fill the tub with hot water after each soak, along with half a cup of white vinegar, and run the jets for an extra 10 to 15 minutes.
+Deep clean your jetted tub at least once a month.
+If you want to make the task easier, fill the tub with hot water after each soak, along with half a cup of white vinegar, and run the jets for an extra 10 to 15 minutes.
 Then, allow the tub to drain.

 Light Switches